IDCI-Consulting/ContactFormBundle/README.md

     prefix: /contact
 ```

-If you wish to see a form demo in action, you can add a contact demo controller
+If you wish to see a form demo in action, you can add the contact demo controller

 ```yml
 idci_contact_form_demo: